June 12, 2019

 (The Forging Futures Campus at Kirkstall Forge)

 Leeds College of Building are a key partner in the Forging Futures campus and are also heavily involved in the construction apprenticeship scheme run by CEG.
-16 technical apprentices started in September 2018, with a view to working with CEG’s many partners.
+16 technical apprentices started in September 2018, with a view to working with CEG and the company’s many partners.
 The apprenticeship scheme is managed by EN:Able Futures/Efficiency North and the kids rotate on a three-monthly basis around the partners who are engaged with it, including CEG, Jonathan Morgan at property specialists Morgan’s City Living, chartered surveyors Fox Lloyd Jones and other partners involved in planning, legal, quantity surveying and construction itself.

 As well as the Apprenticeship Academy and the Employability courses, the Forging Futures Campus also hosts Leeds College of Building students for some of their practical site-based sessions, plays a central part in frequent school visits to the Kirkstall Forge site and also runs a bespoke employability course for the MENCAP charity.

 Additional training programmes are also managed out of Forging Futures Campus by Ewan Metcalf, the managing director of I Consult and Icon Training, training and education consultancy businesses.
-Working alongside Leeds College of Building, Inspire & Educate, Leeds City Council, EN Able Futures and a wealth of other partners, Ewan is running a specific programme from the campus aimed exclusively at getting people back into work and training opportunities, while at the same time addressing the clear skills shortage that developers like CEG can see in the UK construction industry.
+Working with CEG and alongside Leeds College of Building, Inspire & Educate, Leeds City Council, EN Able Futures and a wealth of other partners, Ewan is running a specific programme from the campus aimed exclusively at getting people back into work and training opportunities, while at the same time addressing the clear skills shortage that developers like CEG can see in the UK construction industry.
 It would appear to be a no-brainer to any developer with a semblance of integrity and an awareness of the wider issues surrounding them, but this isn’t always the case.

 (Ewan Metcalf, managing director of IConsult and Icon Training)